Dichotic pitch: Dichotic repetition pitch (DRP)

-Equalization-Cancellation Model
+Equalization–cancellation model

 The equalization-cancellation (E-C) is a model that explains how the dichotic pitch is created, specifically, the Binaural edge pitch and the Huggins pitch, and is related to binaural unmasking.

 The dichotic pitch stimulus is processed in a two-step process: equalization followed by the cancellation.
 Equalization is the process in which the binaural system modifies the differences in the interaural time delay, level and phase.
 That is the differences in the time the stimulus reaches the ears, the difference in the loudness and frequency to each ear, and the different phase of the wave when it reaches each ear, respectively.
 This allows the binaural system to subtract out what was perfectly correlated in the broadband noise.
 What is left is the interaural phase shift created at the narrow frequency band, the only part of the broadband noise that was decorrelated.
 The results of E-C is what is heard as the HP and BEP.

 More specifically, the BEP is created as the E-C process creates a central spectrum with a sharp edge and a high-pass or low-pass sound where the BEP is heard.